"I know, Watson, you share my love of all that is bizarre and outside the humdrum routine of ordinary life." —Sherlock Holmes

-As in Valley of Fear, it is observed that Moriarty keeps a stolen painting prominently displayed for anyone to see.
+In The Valley of Fear, it is observed that Moriarty keeps a painting worth considerably more than his annual legal income displayed for anyone to see.
 Holmes identifies it upon sight.
 Fans who realized this knew Irene Adler was Moriarty a good 45 minutes before the ultimate reveal.

 New York City Cops: Variation.
 Holmes works as a consultant with NYPD homicide detectives.
 He was a consultant for Scotland Yard, but something happened (likely the drugs and forceful move to NYC for rehab) to make him leave.

-No, Mister Bond, I Expect You To Dine: Happens to Joan in the season one finale, when Moriarty lures her away from Sherlock in order to... invite her to lunch in a fancy restaurant and talk things over.
+No, Mister Bond, I Expect You To Dine: Happens to Joan in "Heroine", when Moriarty lures her away from Sherlock in order to... invite her to lunch in a fancy restaurant and talk things over.

 Noodle Incident: In "The Deductionist" after some amateur porn actors used Joan's spatula in their production, Sherlock gives her a new one . . . and a toothbrush to replace her old one.
 Joan notes she didn't see them touch this in the final film.
 Sherlock notes they didn't.
 He is quiet on the rest.